 The experience had a profound effect on the budding scientist.
 “It’s completely shaped my world view, and given me a strong moral compass as far as my belief systems,” she says.
 “It allowed me to really develop different viewpoints about the world than perhaps I might have had I stayed in a small school in a small town.”

-Among other things, Pearson College gave Deb insight into what life was like for people who are new to Canada.
-As with the other Canadian students, Deb was required to study a foreign language so that she could experience the challenge of trying to work in a different tongue.
+Among other things, Pearson College gave her insight into what life was like for people who are new to Canada.
+As with the other Canadian students, she was required to study a foreign language so that she could experience the challenge of trying to work in a different tongue.

-The institution also nudged Deb’s work ethic into high gear.
+The institution also nudged her work ethic into high gear.
 Throughout high school, she’d relied on her natural intelligence to coast to the top of the class.
-“When I went to (Pearson College), they expected you to work,” says Deb.
+“When I went to (Pearson College), they expected you to work,” she says.
 “That was a huge shock because I had to actually study and work hard.
 And working as hard as I could, I found that I still wasn’t the best because many of the students… had taken all this stuff already and so it was review for them.”

 Rather than getting frustrated and giving up, Deb used the experience as a valuable lesson: to compete with herself rather than anyone else.
 “That is a tremendous life lesson that has really stood me in good stead for my life now as an academic,” she says.
 “If I compete against other people, I’ll be disappointed because there will always be people who have more grants or recognition than I do.
 But if I do my best and follow my heart, and I’m happy with my accomplishments, that will actually allow me to have a long and productive academic career.”